Japan GDP seen revised down, raises concern about tax hike plan

 "That would still be enough to raise the sales tax again, but the chances of more fiscal spending would increase."

-Japan's economy is forecast to have shrunk an annualized 7.0 percent in April-June, according to a Reuters poll of 27 economists.
-That would be larger than a preliminary 6.8 percent annualized decline.
+Japan's economy is forecast to have shrunk an annualised 7.0 percent in April-June, according to a Reuters poll of 27 economists.
+That would be larger than a preliminary 6.8 percent annualised decline.

 Capital expenditure may have fallen 3.5 percent in April-June, the poll found, which is a bigger than the 2.5 percent decline initially reported.